caspersg/last-motion.nvim/README.md

 -- comma "," is not needed anymore, so I like to use it instead of ] as a motion prefix vim.keymap.set("n", ",", "]", { remap = true })

+-- if you want to directly manipulate history, you can get the 1-indexed underlying array -- eg pop the last motion table.remove(require("last-motion").history(), 1)
 ```

 ## Usage